robertirish/soundmap/_posts/2024-09-05-diy-windshield-for-spaced-omni-setup.md

 - [Rubber grommets with 7/8" inner diameter](https://www.amazon.com/dp/B07Q7YS8TS?ref=ppx_yo2ov_dt_b_fed_asin_title 'Rubber grommets with 7/8" inner diameter, pack of 4 on Amazon') - $10 for a pack of 4
 - [Microphone shockmount rubber sleeves](https://www.amazon.com/dp/B0BMXCKZHG?ref=ppx_yo2ov_dt_b_fed_asin_title "Microphone shockmount rubber sleeves, pack of 4 on Amazon") - $10 for a pack of 4
 - [Hanes women's opaque tights (I used size medium)](https://www.amazon.com/dp/B07DLM2G6G?ref=ppx_yo2ov_dt_b_fed_asin_title "Hanes women's opaque tights on Amazon") - $10

-For those wondering, I have no affiliation with any of the products mentioned here, and don't benefit in any way if you decide to purchase them using these links.
-They are here for the purpose of convenience only.